raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 ### Election Record

-Within the AuditEngine app, within a given district, there may be multiple elections defined.
-The "Election Record" is the information related to that election, and will eventually include files uploaded appropriate for that election and used by one or more Audits.
+Within the AuditEngine app, within a given [District](#district-record), there may be multiple elections defined.
+The "Election Record" is the information related to that election, and will eventually include files uploaded appropriate for that election and used by one or more [Audit Jobs][#audit-jobs].

+In AuditEngine, we have established a standard naming convention for elections, as follows:

+​	CC_SS_District_YYYYMMDD

+Where:

+- CC -- is the standard two-character country code, typically always **US** (United States of America or if US, then sometimes left out).
+[Full List](https://www.iban.com/country-codes)
+- SS -- is the standard two-character State code, such as **AZ** (Arizona), **CA** (California), and **FL** (Florida) [Full List](https://www.faa.gov/air_traffic/publications/atpubs/cnt_html/appendix_a.html)
+- District -- is the District name, typically a County, but sometimes a State (Alaska).
+- YYYYMMDD -- is the date of the election, such as 20241105.

 <h3 id="election-management-system-ems">Election Management System (EMS)</h3>